sanuas/svg-extractor-extension/README.md

 # SVG Extractor Extension

-A simple and efficient Google Chrome extension to list and download all SVG's from the current web page.
+A simple and efficient Google Chrome extension to list and download all SVG's from the current web page especialy `<lottie-player>`.

 ---